uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 2.5 =
+* Maintenance release: prevent infinite loops when using a custom template that doesn't call the_post().

 = 2.4 =
 * Add insert_pages_apply_nesting_check filter.
 Use it to disable the deep nesting check which prevents inserted pages from being embedded within other inserted pages.
 Example usage:
 `function theme_init() {